What is Food Technology?

 Before foods make it to grocery store shelves, they go through a rigorous process of research and development to guarantee that they have optimal taste, texture, and nutritional values, and to ensure that are shelf stable and are safe for consumption.
 Food scientists are the crucial force behind this process, developing new foods for consumer consumption, improving existing food products, and verifying product safety.

-In McNeese’s food technology concentration, students learn how to become food scientists through the multidisciplinary study of biology, chemical engineering, and biochemistry to understand the physical, microbiological, and chemical makeup of food.
-Through a combination of research experience and hands-on learning, students are engaged with every part of the food development process, from investigating the properties of current products to developing food products and packaging of their own.
+In McNeese’s food technology degree program, students learn how to become food scientists through the multidisciplinary study of biology, chemical engineering, and biochemistry to understand the physical, microbiological, and chemical makeup of food.
+Through a combination of research experience and hands-on learning, food technology majors are engaged with every part of the food development process, from investigating the properties of current products to food product development and packaging.
 Students graduate academically and professionally prepared for entry into graduate studies or for an immediate career in the food technology field.

 Experiential Learning Opportunities

-With a small faculty-to-student ratio, students in the food technology program have the opportunity to apply the skills they learn in the classroom and get first-hand experience of the food development process through faculty-guided research.
-Rarely offered to undergraduate students elsewhere, McNeese’s program gives food technology students a leg up when applying to graduate schools or professional research positions.
+With a small faculty-to-student ratio, food technology majors have the opportunity to apply the skills they learn in the classroom and get first-hand experience with food science and the technology development process through faculty-guided research.
+Rarely offered to undergraduate students elsewhere, McNeese’s program gives food technology majors a leg up when applying to graduate schools or professional research positions.

 At a Glance